Hannah Ashworth: 2005–2010

 Whilst working at The Dog, Hannah catches Anita Roy being sick due to excessive alcohol consumption.
 However, Hannah believes Anita is bulimic.
 Wanting the attention, Anita deceives Hannah, making her believe she has an eating disorder.
 Hannah gives Anita her diary of when she was anorexic.
-This leads to an argument with Nancy and Anita's sister Leila.
+This leads to an argument with Nancy and Leila.
 Feeling at her lowest, Hannah has to stop herself from binging.
 When Anita catches Hannah being sick, she feels guilty and confesses she made the illness up.
-Angry at this, Hannah tells Leila and Anita's brother Ravi.
+Angry at this, Hannah tells Leila and Anita's brother Ravi (Stephen Uppal).
 Anita then informs Suzanne and Rhys about witnessing Hannah being sick, realising she has made her relapse.
 Hannah moves in with Darren following her family's interference and she starts to make herself sick.
 When Anita tries to tell Hannah to get help, she becomes angry, and throws her out.
 Darren catches her being sick and tells Rhys and Josh.
 Hannah later attacks him, before he tells her to leave the flat, which she does.
 Moving back in with her family, the Ashworths begin to become overprotective of Hannah.
-In order to convince them that nothing is wrong with her, Hannah gets Nev and Suzanne to take her to hospital, where the Ashworths are informed of her weight loss.
+In order to convince them that nothing is wrong with her, Hannah gets Neville and Suzanne to take her to hospital, where the Ashworths are informed of her weight loss.
 Hannah then escapes the hospital.
 Darren finds her, as she is making plans to flee the country.
-When he realises his own family will not forgive him for several reasons, Darren steals money from Steph Cunningham and tells Hannah he will leave with her.
+When he realises his own family will not forgive him for several reasons, Darren steals money from Steph Cunningham (Carley Stenson) and tells Hannah he will leave with her.

 During their time on the run from their families, Hannah collapses, and Darren questions whether she has eaten.
 Later on, she collapses again and seizures.
 Rhys and Josh discover Hannah and Darren's whereabouts when he calls them.
 An angry Hannah tells her brothers to leave as Darren calls an ambulance.
 Hannah is admitted into an eating disorder unit of the hospital, where she refuses to let her family believe she is ill.
 Later, she tells Darren she wants to die.
-Hannah slowly recovers in hospital and bonds with Zoe Carpenter.
+Hannah slowly recovers in hospital and bonds with Zoe.
 She is relieved when doctors tell her she is well enough to leave.
-In February 2010, Hannah makes a life changing decision that she leaves Hollyoaks to be independent.
-At first, her family refuses to let her go, thinking she's not ready and mature enough to go on her own.
+Hannah then makes a life changing decision to leave Hollyoaks and be independent.
+At first, her family refuses to let her go, thinking she is not ready and mature enough to go on her own.
 However, they think she would learn things in life, so they let her leave.
-Hannah goes to see her husband, Darren, and leaves him a present, telling him not to open it until after she has left.
+Hannah goes to see Darren, and leaves him a present, telling him not to open it until after she has left.
 When he opens it he finds a photo of himself and Hannah, a message which says that he is the best husband ever and £5,000.

-Hannah is unable to attend her brother Rhys' funeral in 2012 as it is revealed she is suffering from shingles due to stress.